no-more-secrets/smcol_saves_utility/supplemental-info.md

 Note that Lost City Rumor remove (upon visiting the tile) is _not_ handled by this bit.

+## **STUFF** section

+### nation_unit_count

+Number of free units the player has, which does not include units working in colonies or in missions, but it does include units on the dock or ships in transit. *NOTE*: The game does not seem to update this correctly when creating units via cheat mode, so you may observe inconsistent values when using various cheat fea- tures.
+However, it appears to recompute it (correctly) at the start of each new turn, so the inconsistency should only last for one turn.

 ## **CONNECTIVITY** section

 ### Sea Lane Connectivity & Land Connectivity